Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 - How do you handle this situation?

-You are in charge of explaining a controversial new system in the latest hit game Cult of the Lambs.
 The team is unhappy with the sacrifice mechanic after a junior designer demonstrated the feature using members of the programming team as placeholder names during the demo.

 -